Eric Froehlich

-Eric Froehlich (born February 9, 1984 in Philadelphia, Pennsylvania) is an American professional poker player, professional Magic: The Gathering player, and member of the Magic: The Gathering Hall of Fame.
+Eric Froehlich (born February 9, 1984, in Philadelphia, Pennsylvania) is an American professional poker player, professional Magic: The Gathering player, and member of the Magic: The Gathering Hall of Fame.
 He lives in Las Vegas, Nevada, with his wife, Magic: The Gathering streamer Athena Huey.
-As of 2009, Froehlich's total live poker tournament winnings exceed $1,300,000.
-His 16 cashes at the WSOP account for $867,783 of those winnings.
+As of 2023, Froehlich's total live poker tournament winnings exceed $2,682,733.
+His 48 cashes at the WSOP account for $1,930,090 of those winnings.

 Early life

 Froehlich attended Thomas Jefferson High School for Science and Technology.
 Froehlich began playing poker in high school and got involved in online poker at the age of 18.
 He dropped out of the University of Virginia around April 2005 to become a professional poker player.

+World Series of Poker

+He entered a World Series of Poker (WSOP) tournament in 2005; Froehlich won a bracelet in the $1,500 limit Texas hold 'em event, making $303,908.
+At the time, this made him the youngest player to ever win a bracelet.